alexqfredrickson/notes/aws/aws.md

 ### Serverless Application Repository

-AWS Serverless Application Repository is a managed repository for serverless applications.
+Serverless Application Repository is a managed repository for serverless applications.
 They are pre-built applications with SAM templates that defines the AWS resources used.

 ### ELB